-Read "Installation Guidelines" on page 1 and "Safety inspection checklist" on page 2 to ensure that you work safely.

-- Power off the server and peripheral devices and disconnect the power cords and all external cables.
-See "Power off the server" on page 24. - Prevent exposure to static electricity, which might lead to system halt and loss of data, by keeping staticsensitive components in their static-protective packages until installation, and handling these devices with an electrostatic-discharge wrist strap or other grounding system. - GPU adapters are supported on some server models with requirements.
-See "Thermal rules" on page 17.
+- Read "Installation Guidelines" on page 1 and "Safety inspection checklist" on page 2 to ensure that you work safely. - Power off the server and peripheral devices and disconnect the power cords and all external cables.
+See "Power off the server" on page 15. - Prevent exposure to static electricity, which might lead to system halt and loss of data, by keeping staticsensitive components in their static-protective packages until installation, and handling these devices with an electrostatic-discharge wrist strap or other grounding system.